monzee/shiv/README.md

     ```

 4. Subclass `NavHostFragment` and replace the factory of the child fragment manager with the one
-   created by dagger.
+   provided by dagger.
 Make sure to reference this subclass in the main activity layout instead of
    `NavHostFragment`.
 Rebuild the project to trigger the generation of the dagger implementations.

     ```kotlin
     class MainFragment : NavHostFragment() {
         override fun onAttach(context: Context) {